 A game of unspeakable sadness and pain…

-You step in the shoes of Oliver Metcalf, the son of the last superintendent of a psychiatric hospital that has just reopened after many years, reborn as a sort of “museum of psychiatric history”.
-You soon find out that it’s actually more of a “museum of the history of mental patients treatment” and you’re obviously trapped inside as the game begins.
-Our protagonist will be tasked with saving his child who has been kidnapped by none other than the aforementioned deceased father, back from the dead with a sinister plot in his ghostly mind.
+The player steps in the shoes of Oliver Metcalf, the son of the last superintendent of a psychiatric hospital that has just reopened after many years.
+The former hospital has now been transformed into a sort of museum of psychiatric history.
+Oliver will soon find out that it’s actually more of a “museum of the history of mental patients treatment”, as he soon discovers to be trapped inside, as the game begins.
+Along with escaping with our life, the task will be to save Oliver’s child who has been kidnapped by none other than the aforementioned deceased father, back from the dead with a sinister plot in his ghostly mind.

 The patients relate their stories through diaries or letters and hearing their first-hand accounts is pretty depressing and disquieting.
-Those terrible events will stay with you long after you’re through with the game, thus earning it his subtitle: “an adventure in terror”.
+Those terrible events will stay with the player long after they have finished the game, thus fully earning it the subtitle: “an adventure in terror”.
 Indeed.
-The plot itself, conceived as a sequel to the events narrated in the Blackstone Chronicles novels, as a whole, is alright.
-There’s no need to know any of the books in order to enjoy the game, which is a wise design choice.
-Further good news, most puzzles are consistent, either inventory-based or pure logical conundrums; nothing is terribly hard or obtuse and they won’t get in the way of you walking down the sanitarium’s halls.
-Only the timed events, where you either win the race against the clock or die, can be a little tiresome if you have no idea what to do; those would have been best left on the cutting floor.
+The plot itself, conceived as a sequel and sort of big conclusion to the events narrated in the Blackstone Chronicles novels, as a whole, is alright.
+There’s no need to know in detail any of the books in order to enjoy the game, which is a wise design choice.
+Interestingly enough, I would argue that the atmosphere of the adventure manages to surpass that of the books, which are average horror novels from the 90s, being much more effective in its realistic accounts of the sufferings of patients.